ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Pell muttered something under his breath about collecting strays, but he was already checking his weapons.
 "Your call.
 But if we're dragging children through the wilderness, we'd better move fast and quiet."

 Sim nodded approvingly.
 "The valley can shelter us all.
-And perhaps..."
-He glanced at the children with something like hope in his weathered features.
+And perhaps…" He glanced at the children with something like hope in his weathered features.
 "Perhaps that's as it should be."